jenspfahl/regex-builder/readme.md

 ### Constructs ###

-Constructs are predefined Gropus of Elements.
+Constructs are predefined Groups of Elements with dynamic content.
 For example creating a Regular Expression for matching lines that **not contains** certain strings is very tough.
 To reuse such Regular Expressions, Constructs are common.

 Predefined constructs are contained in the package `de.jepfa.regex.constructs`.